 - and even a chestnut tree grown from a sapling taken from the one in the backyard of Anne Frank’s secret annex in Amsterdam

-Like Washington D.C., you can find many WWII sites over the river technically in Arlington, Virginia such as the Marine Corps War Memorial featuring a bronze tribute to the raising of the flag on Iwo Jima.
+Like Washington D.C., you can find many WWII sites over the river technically in Arlington, Virginia, such as the Marine Corps War Memorial featuring a bronze tribute to raising the flag on Iwo Jima.

 And if you can get into the Pentagon for a tour, there are even World War II artifacts and memorials to see in there.